Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-The $\sim 700$ square degree deep drilling fields frequently monitored by WFST are significantly larger than those in the PS1 Medium Deep Survey and those planned for LSST, and appealing progress in AGN research is expected to be made by WFST.
-In addition to assessing the time lags between different wavelengths, these deep drilling fields will offer a unique opportunity to investigate the true variable SEDs as well as the timescale-dependent color variation of AGNs, of which the latter is deemed as a new path to probe and test the accretion disk physics in the era of time-domain astronomy \cite{Sun2014}, demonstrating the potential of the WFST legacy survey to improve our understanding of AGN variability physics.
+The $\sim 700$ square degree deep drilling fields frequently monitored by WFST are significantly larger than those in the PS1 Medium Deep Survey and those planned for LSST, and WFST is expected to make appealing progress in AGN research.
+In addition to evaluating the time lags between different wavelengths, these deep-dwelling fields will offer a unique opportunity to investigate the true variable SEDs as well as the timescale-dependent color variation of AGNs, of which the latter is deemed as a new path to probe and test accretion disk physics in the era of time-domain astronomy \cite{Sun2014}, demonstrating the potential of the WFST legacy survey to improve our understanding of AGN variability physics.